numengo/python-ngoschema/README.rst

 I'm Cédric ROMAN.

-``ngoschema`` aims at building classes based on a `JSON schema
+``ngoschema`` aims at automate the building of classes based on a `JSON schema
 <https://spacetelescope.github.io/understanding-json-schema/index.html>`_.

-User can declare its attributes in a schema (along with their type, default value) and the class will be built with accessors to check and validate data.
+User can declare all class attributes in a schema (along with their type, default value) and the class will be built with accessors to check and validate data.

-User can add methods and override setters/getters, but the library provides a boiler plate to automatically create the class, nicely instrumented (with loggers, exception handling, type checking, data validation, etc...).
+User can add methods and override setters/getters, but the library provides a boiler plate to automatically create the class, nicely instrumented (with loggers, exception handling, type checking, data validation, serialization, etc...).

-Objects created are come with managers to load/save them into files.

-Serialization tools are provided that can be used to do code generation.
+The classbuilder allows to easily load definitions based on a canonical name and a namespace.

+Instance of these classes can be iterated and behave as standard collections.

+``ngoschema`` aims at being a toolkit for Domain-Driven Design and Model-Driven Architecture.

 The library is build on top of `python-jsonschema-object
 <https://github.com/cwacek/python-jsonschema-objects>`_, with a lot of hacking,
-which allows to create classes from a JSON-schema.
+which allows to create classe from a JSON-schema.

 Both projects use the library `python-jsonchema
 <http://python-jsonschema.readthedocs.io/en/latest/validate/>`_, a python